 However timetable clashes may be permitted under certain limited circumstances as detailed on the timetable clash information page.

 The allocation of event timeslots followed by the distribution of resources to those timetabled events.

 A copy of a student's academic record showing enrolment information and examination results for each paper or course.

 The transfer of papers is the process by which a paper (and any associated points) is transferred from one programme of study to another.

 A student who has previously attended another university in New Zealand but not the University of Otago.

 Small group sessions led by a tutor which meet for discussion and individual assistance.

 A student studying for a Bachelor's or other first degree.

-A qualification at a level lower than a degree requiring at least two years of full-time study.
+A qualification at a level lower than a degree requiring at least the equivalent of one y of full-time study.

 A photocopied document signed by a person of suitable standing (e.g. Solicitor, Justice of the Peace), who has seen the original document and checked that the copy is true and unaltered.